Parth-03/3D-Reconstruction-in-Sports/README.md

 - Configure training settings in cfg_files/train.yaml
 - new model will be saved in output/training folder.

+### To use fine-tuned model
+- replace 'relation_joint.pkl' with output from training folder and run as before.
+You may need to rename the new model to 'relation_joint.pkl' to work out of the box.

 ## Size Depth Disambiguation

 ### Contributors